-The number of OFO events during this quarter (8) is comparable to the number in the past several quarters.
-There was a small decrease in the number of OFO events compared to the third quarter of 2001, when there were twelve (12) OFO events.
-The frequency of OFO events has remained at approximately the same level during the past several quarters.
+The number of OFO events during this quarter (5) represents a slight downward trend compared to the number of OFO events during the past several quarters.
+There was a decrease in the number of OFO events compared to the first quarter of 2002, when there were eleven (11) OFO events.

-The ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs during high-inventory conditions, even when the customer-specific criteria were met.
-PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation in order to maintain safe operating pressure in the pipeline system.
+The majority of the OFO events during the quarter were customer-specific OFOs.
+The effectiveness of customer-specific OFOs has been better under low inventory conditions than under high inventory conditions.
+The previous ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs under high inventory conditions, even when the customer-specific criteria were met.
+PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation that can occur under high inventory conditions.
 PG&E has proposed to include a daily imbalance limit in its Gas Accord II-2004 testimony.
 While the proposed daily limit is very large, it may improve the effectiveness of customer-specific OFOs.